 Treatment / Management

 Since scarlet fever is due to an infection caused by GAS, it is treated with antibiotics.
 Penicillin or amoxicillin is the first-line treatment.
-If the affected person has an allergy to penicillin, a first-generation cephalosporin can be used.
+If the affected person has an allergy to penicillin, a first-generation cephalosporin, clindamycin, or erythromycin can be used.
 The use of antibiotics has reduced the morbidity and mortality of scarlet fever when compared to the early 20th century when the mortality was approximately 30%.

 GAS has its reservoir in the nasal mucosa, adenoids, tonsils.
 Asymptomatic individuals who test positive for GAS are generally referred to as carriers.
 Current practice deters treatment of carriers with antibiotics.

 The differential diagnosis of a fever and a rash are broad.
 In the clinical scenario of a sandpaper rash in the presence of a sore throat and fever, GAS infection should be seriously considered.
 Use of the CENTOR criteria and testing can be utilized.
 Pustules are more indicative of a local infection such as impetigo or erysipelas.
 Some viral illnesses which should be considered in the affected population are measles (rubeola), chickenpox (herpes zoster), and hand-foot-and-mouth disease (Coxsackie), which all have specific presentations that distinguish them from scarlet fever.
 Good immunization, travel, and medical history should be considered when a patient presents with fever and a rash.